htangden/error-correcting-codes/README.md

 </pre>

+- `generating_matrix`: matrix to encode message.
+If in doubt, use the class `Hamming_Code` described later.
 - `prime`: refers to the finite field in which all calculations are to be done.
 - `compute_coset_leader`: set to `False` if there exists a file "data/coset_leader.json" which has correct coset leader information.
 Such a file is created when `compute_coset_leader=True`.